We break trail MAKING the Great Himalaya Trail high route

 We start in traditional villages then head up valley to the high alpine area to find a pass across the range to remote Nepka village, then follow a trade route over another extensive range to remote Mugu.
-We verbally researched this route in 2011 and got lost in 2012 on further exploration.
-So this time we succeed.
+We verbally researched this route in 2011, got lost in 2012 on further exploration and so this time we succeed.

 This is amazing, wild high country exploration that we are unlikely to repeat.
 Talk with us, join in!

 ** We trekked and explored this route in 2015 with great success, finding an adventurous pass across one range, another rarely used although more straightforward pass across the next, and solved mysteries crossing the last range to Jumla, so all in all, a very successful trek.
 An e-guide to the region is on it way.
 Contact me for more info. **

 + remote, untrekked route

 + avoids all peak season crowds